Frequently Asked Questions

 Will there be any COVID safety protocols in place during this program?

-As of now, interns have the option of wearing masks during training week and at their host sites.
-We may ask interns to take a COVID test before training week begins.
-Host sites may have their own requests for how interns keep themselves and the communities they are working with safe from COVID.
+As of now, interns have the option of wearing masks during orientation week and at their host sites.
+We may ask interns to take a COVID test before orientation week begins.
+Host sites will have their own protocols for how interns keep themselves and the communities they are working with safe from COVID.